How to hire and pay employees in United Kingdom

 To start growing your team in the UK, you must establish a local entity, including an account with a local bank, a local office and an address registered as a subsidiary.
 This allows you to manage payroll, tax, benefits and compliance for your employees, but can take several months.

 Emerald Technology can hire and payroll your workers, quickly and compliantly with their ready to go entity.
 So no more worrying about compliantly managing your international payroll.
-We handle everything in over 150 countries.
+We handle everything in over 150 countries.”

+Emerald can hire and payroll your workers, quickly and compliantly with their ready to go entity.
 Make growing your team simple with Emerald as a global partner.

 The UK is recognised as a highly business-friendly location due the number of start-ups and international enterprises here.
 Expanding to the UK enables access to the talent pool and customers in England, Scotland, Wales and Northern Ireland, as well as a route into Europe.